nathants/posts/readme.md

 ## what

-this repo contains the posts from [nathants.com](https://nathants.com/posts).
+this repo contains the posts from [nathants.com](https://nathants.com/posts) as pull requests.

-each post is a pull request.

 ## posts